 But I guess two with a meow-meow cooler bag is still a great deal.
 Especially for Sanrio fans.

 2. Avengers Mooncakes with 3D Collectible Tin by Hong Kong Mei Xin (Maxim’s)

 Oh, these are truly geeky, for kids and adults alike.

 Adults, as in those who love the MCU movies and the likes of.

-They are a little pricey, though, significantly more than what a box of four would typically cost.
+They are a little pricey, though, significantly more than what a box of four typically costs.
 But I guess one is paying for the collectible 3D tin here.
 In homes with a superhero-theme décor, these tins would surely look great.